feendrache/Godot4-TiledImporter/README.md

 # Godot4-TiledImporter
 Import Tiled Maps into Godot 4

+I want to point you to this importer: https://github.com/Kiamo2/YATI wich is worked on as well.
+It provides more options and works too.
+I will work on this importer when i need stuff for my game, since it really is tailored to my needs, but the updates will not be regular.

 **Use Beta 17+ to have it import correctly**

 Currently in Alpha State